chenyurong/song-parser-spi-demo/README.md

 ## how to add a new Parser

-if you want to add a new song Parser, you just create a new project and add the dependency of "song-parser":
+if you want to add a new song Parser, for example a Parser to parse RMVB format type song.
+You need to create a new project and add the dependency of "song-parser":

 ```
 <dependency>